VungDo404/boilerplate/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Angular 19 (Angular2)
+- Angular 19
 - PrimeNG
 - TypeScript
 - Spring Framework
 - Java 17
+- Redis

 ## <a name="features">🔋 Features</a>

-🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions, Verify Email, Reset Password.
+🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions, Verify Email, Reset Password, Two-Factor Authentication (support multiple providers like Email and Google Authenticator).

 🌐 **Internationalization (i18n):**  Reach a global audience with built-in support for multiple languages.
 Easily adapt your application for different locales, with initial support for Vietnamese and English.

 🎨 **Modern & Responsive UI:**  Enjoy a clean and minimalist user interface designed for optimal usability across all devices.
-The responsive design ensures a consistent and professional experience on desktops, tablets, and smartphones.

 📚 **API Documentation with Swagger:**  Generate interactive and up-to-date API documentation automatically with Swagger.
 Simplify API exploration and integration for both frontend developers and external consumers.

 🔄 **Comprehensive Audit Trail:**  Entity history tracking using Spring Envers for data revision history.

 🗄️ **Database Migrations with Liquibase:**  Streamline database schema management.
-Liquibase enables you to manage database changes in a controlled and versioned manner, ensuring smooth deployments and updates.

-🔒 **Fine-grained Authorization with Spring ACL:** Implement granular access control and secure your application resources.
+🔒 **Fine-grained Authorization with Spring ACL:** Implement granular access control and secure the application resources.
 Spring ACL (Access Control List) provides a powerful framework for defining and enforcing authorization rules.

+⚡ **Redis Caching:** Boost performance and scalability by caching frequently accessed data in Redis.

+⚠️  **Error Handling with Problem Details (RFC 7807):** Implement standardized and informative error responses using Problem Details (RFC 7807).

 ## <a name="quick-start">🤸 Quick Start</a>